feketefh/QuizletLiveCheat/README.md

+## Original script was made by [TheLazySquid](https://github.com/TheLazySquid)

 # Quizlet Live Cheat

 This is a Tampermonkey userscript that lets you instantly answer questions in Quizlet live.

 ## Features

 After joining a game, a hud will appear with several options.
-The hud can be toggled with "\\" (backslash).
+The hud can be toggled with "\\" (backslash) or triple taps on mobile.

 #### Answer Question